 We can’t imagine Google will want to change too much from the Nexus 5, so don’t go expecting a raft of new looks from the Nexus 6.
 But it does look as though there could be some noticeable differences between the two handsets.

-You may like: Waiting for something a bit bigger?
-Take a look at some of the features set to make their way onto the Samsung Galaxy Note 4 here!
+You may like: Fancy an Android phone with a bigger screen?
+Take a look at the Samsung Galaxy Note 4 here!

 Power is always an important part of any smartphone, and the Nexus 6 will have a lot to live up to if its predecessor is anything to go by.
 The Nexus 5 merged its simple and efficient design with a surprisingly powerful spec sheet, and that’s something that the Nexus 6 is going to have to do as well.

 Reportedly packing a 5.2” QHD display, this new Nexus phone will be giving users one of the best displays on the market as well as sporting a perfect size screen.
 This is supported by a quad-core 2.6GHz processor and Snapdragon 805 chipset, giving the handset some brains to match its beauty.

 Also set to feature in the Nexus 6 is 3GB RAM and an Adreno 420 GPU, making for great reading for Google fans.
 Not only does this make it outshine its older brother, but it also competes alongside the likes of the iPhone and other flagship devices as well.